m1stadev/AutoTSS/README.md

 0. Create a [Discord Bot](https://discord.com/developers/applications/).
     - Under the bot menu, make sure to enable the 'Server Members Intent'.

+1. Build and install [tsschecker](https://github.com/tihmstar/tsschecker/) and its dependencies.

-1. Install the required libraries:
+2. Install the required libraries:
 `pip3 install -r requirements.txt`

-2. Create a file named `token.txt` and place your bot's token in it.
+3. Create a file named `token.txt` and place your bot's token in it.

-3. Run `bot.py`:
+4. Run `bot.py`:
 `python3 bot.py`

 ## Invite